 The ICO budget budget doubled between 2018 and 2020 from €30 to €61 million.
 A modest investment in tech specialists in proportion to the ICO's budget could make a large impact on the ICO's capacity to properly engage with tech issues.

-the most 'lead authority' cases.
+Expenditure from 2000 to 2020 of the DPAs with the most 'lead authority' cases.